 Grade 12.
-Prerequisite: Cosmetology 1.
+Prerequisite: Cosmetology II.
 Location: Heritage.
 Periods: 3.

-Students increase proficiency in hair cutting and styling on live models, with attention to professionalism, client consultation, safety, and infection control.
-Students are trained in safe chemical processes related to permanent waves, relaxers, lightening, and coloring hair.
-In addition, students learn to care for skin, hands, and feet, while gaining experience in providing facials, manicures, pedicures, and nail enhancements.
-Students are introduced to business management with a focus on managing a salon.
-Industry Credentials: Cosmetology students must satisfy a minimum of 840 hours of instruction in a two-year sequence to be eligible to take the Board for Barbers and Cosmetology licensing examination.
+In this advanced course, students build on their theoretical foundation of general sciences and practices in cosmetology to increase proficiency in hair cutting and styling on manikin/live models, with attention to professionalism, client consultation, safety, and infection control.
+Students are trained in safe chemical processes related to chemical texture services and advanced hair coloring techniques.
+They also develop artistic skills with wigs and hair additions.
+In addition, students learn to care for skin, hands, and feet, developing experience in providing facials, manicures, pedicures, and nail enhancements.
+An advanced business management unit focuses on managing the salon.
+Competency completion prepares the student for the Virginia State Licensing Exam.
+Contextual instruction and student participation in co-curricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.
+High-quality work-based learning (HQWBL) will provide experiential learning opportunities related to students' career goals and/or interests, integrated with instruction, and performed in partnership with local businesses and organizations.
+Industry Credentials: Cosmetology students must satisfy a minimum of 840 hours of instruction in a three-year sequence to be eligible to take the Board for Barbers and Cosmetology licensing examination.
 Upon successful completion of the program, students may earn the Virginia Board for Barbers and Cosmetology license.

-Sequential options: Cosmetology I
+Sequential options: Cosmetology I, Cosmetology II